MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/choosing-the-right-nuget-package.md

 - **Referencing** is for when a project, usually a module, is intended to be loaded into PowerShell.
   It must be compiled against the APIs that PowerShell provides in order to interact with it, but the PowerShell implementation is supplied by the PowerShell process loading it in.
-For referencing, a project can use [reference assemblies][refasm] or the actual runtime assemblies as a compilation target, but must ensure that it does not publish any of these with its build.
+For referencing, a project can use [reference assemblies][07] or the actual runtime assemblies as a compilation target, but must ensure that it does not publish any of these with its build.
 - **Hosting** is when a project needs its own implementation of PowerShell, usually because it is a standalone application that needs to run PowerShell.
 In this case, pure reference assemblies cannot be used.
 Instead, a concrete PowerShell implementation must be depended upon.
 Because a